A few years ago, I wrote a post about ten games I actually enjoyed playing with my children (aka not Chutes and Ladders).

 - Dominion.
-I just taught this game to Ella a few weeks ago and we’ve played it nearly daily since.
+I taught this game to Ella a year ago and we played it nearly daily last summer.
 She LOVES this one, and it’s one of my faves too.
 I love that it has endless variations, but isn’t hard to learn.

 - Sequence for Kids.
-Bart’s sister gave us this for Christmas and it’s a fun one to play as a family because it’s fast and easy enough for both of the older girls.
+Bart’s sister gave us this board game for kids for Christmas and it’s a fun one to play as a family because it’s fast and easy enough for the three older girls.
 And even as an adult, it’s enjoyable.

 - Monopoly Deal.
 Ella is obsessed with Monopoly right now, but I don’t enjoy Monopoly because it makes me feel like a bad person when I win, plus it takes forever.
-Monopoly Deal is a much faster version that’s cards only and it’s very fun.
+Monopoly Deal is a much faster version that’s cards only and it’s a very fun

 - Ticket to Ride.
 This is one of my all-time favorite board games.
-Bart and I have played HUNDREDS of games of it over the years, and over the summer, we taught it to Ella and now the three of us play almost every Sunday afternoon.
+Bart and I have played HUNDREDS of games of it over the years, and a year or two ago, we taught it to Ella and now the three of us play almost every Sunday afternoon.
 It’s a longer game (about 45 minutes or so, if everyone knows how to play) and I love it every single time.
 We own the European edition and I think it’s better than the US edition.

 - Speed.
 This has become our go-to card game after months of Yahtzee playing.
 I like that this one takes only about 3 minutes to play and that Ani can play too (we just deal her less cards and take more ourselves).